Syntax Guide

 - When

-files can reference environment variables.
-If an array, subsequent file paths can reference variables from earlier files.
+The imports file path can read environment variables.
+If it is an array, the file paths below can read variables from the files above.

 push: